The Basics, Risks, Best Practices, and Response

 Understanding the risks, federal and state laws, and incident response can make all the difference between a proper response and one that results in multimillion dollar class action lawsuits, regulatory investigations/fines, and irreversible reputational damage.

-In December of 2012, the Risk Management & Tort Defense Division contracted with Clyde & Company LLP, International Consulting Firm, to provide on-line training to address cyber/information security issues unique to the State of Montana.
+The Risk Management & Tort Defense Division contracted with Clyde & Company LLP, International Consulting Firm, to provide on-line training to address cyber/information security issues unique to the State of Montana.

 To download slides from the presentation, please click here.
 To view the presentation, please click in the player window below (110 minutes).